mgamba/li/readme.md

 npm run
 ```

+## Running a Crawl

+Let's use NYT as an example since it's a big data set.

+# Understanding li

 ## Sandbox

 The sandbox is necessary to operate the codebase.
 It takes the events that get fired and run them through as though it was on AWS.